|Physics Department | Center for Photonics and Nanoelectronics | Lehigh University|

-Rubrene crystals grown by physical vapor transport have an orthorhombic unit cell with lattice parameters a = 14.4A, b = 7.18A, and c = 26.9A (see figure 3.)
-The most common crystal shapes are platelets with extended c-surfaces and crystals elongated in the b direction but with short dimensions in the a and c directions.
+Rubrene crystals can be grown using vapor transport method.
+Rubrene molecules are sublimated inside a 1 inch diameter fused silica tube, where pure argon gas is made to flow, at a low rate, through a temperature gradient that slowly allows the walls of the silica tube to cool, causing the vapor-phase molecules to assemble into a crystalline form.
+Rubrene crystals have an orthorhombic unit cell with lattice parameters a = 14.4A, b = 7.18A, and c = 26.9A (see Fig. 3.)
+The most common crystal shapes are platelets with extended surfaces perpendicular to the c-direction and crystals elongated in the b direction but with short dimensions in the a and c directions.
 As-grown rubrene crystals have facets that form a typical angle of 63.5 degrees to the b axis when observing the ab plane, and 75 degrees with respect to the b axis from the bc plane (see figure 3.)

 Figure 3: Two facets of the rubrene single crystal, abplane view seen top left, and bc plane on top right.
 Molecular packing structure of rubrene is seen to be a herring bone pattern (bottom image.)